contensis/contensis.github.io/http-src/model/location.md

 # Location

-The Location object represents a geographical coordinate that specifies the position of a point on the Earth's surface.
+The location object represents a geographical coordinate that specifies the position of a point on the Earth's surface.

 ## Properties